Sample Size Calculator Thurstone scale

 3. Population Size:

-Population size is the total number of audience you want to gather data on, the total no. of people you want to survey.
+Population size is the total number of audience you want to gather data on, the total no. of people you wish to survey.
+For example, if you want to collect data from Japanese residing in Australia, your population size would be approx—93.5 thousand (as of October 2021).

 4. Standard deviation:

+The standard deviation, which gauges a data set’s distribution from its mean, is another essential factor to consider when calculating sample size.
 The standard deviation can be used to estimate how much the replies you receive will differ from each other and the mean when determining the sample size.
 We can use a sample’s standard deviation to approximate a population’s standard deviation.

 Learning about these factors that affect the statistical significance is better, especially when using a sample size calculator.
 This will help you uncover where the problem lies and allow you to fix it faster.